framely/community/docs/guide/pingpong.md

 :::

 ### 2. Build skill
-Conceptually, a skill is a conversationally exposed function, with input parameters represented by it slots.
-In this tutorial, let's build a simple skill "pingpong" with single slot of Location type.
-A location is a required slot for this skill, so when it is missing from the user's initial utterance, chatbot will prompt user for it.
-Once the instance of this function type is created, chatbot simply produces an acknowledgement in form of `pong from ${location}`.
+Conceptually, a skill is a conversationally exposed functions, with input parameters represented by its slots.
+In this tutorial, let's build a simple skill "pingpong" with a single slot of Location type.
+A location is a required slot for this skill, so when it is missing from the user's initial utterance, the chatbot will prompt the user for it.
+Once the instance of this function type is created, the chatbot simply produces an acknowledgement in the form of `pong to ${location}`.

 #### 2.1 Declare a skill at schema level
-First, let's declare a skill at schema level, this includes creating skill first, and then add slots, local function and services.
+First, let's declare a skill at the schema level.
+This includes creating the skill first and then adding a slot, a local function and services.

 ##### 2.1.1 Create a skill
 1. Go to the **pingpong** chatbot and ensure that you are at the **Interaction** view.